to: Website Search Page

 Believe it or not, I really like juggling beanbags.
 I look straight ahead as I catch them in each hand, with the help of my peripheral vision.
 Alternate patching of the right and then the left eye has increased my awareness of objects, apparently moving towards and away from me, as I pace up and down the room.
 I notice their relative size and distance from each other, as well as from myself.

+Both eyes have improved, even the left one.
+Last year, early macular degeneration was detected in the right eye, but since having Bates lessons, it has remained stable.
 I can now read newspaper print, but if I feel my eyes are straining, I do not hesitate to put on my glasses.
 The opticians advised me to wear them all the time, but I certainly do not.
 By August 1998, the prescription was lowered to +1.75 in the right eye and +2 in the left, with astigmatism.

 Not only is my eyesight better, but my memory has also improved.
 It was a standing joke at work that I could never remember what orders I had processed in the morning when my supervisor came to check them in the afternoon.
 In fact it was only a few months ago that I surprised myself as treasurer of the local drama group by recalling the purchase details of amplification equipment.
 I immediately resolved the argument about it.